itsrayito/Weather-Dashboard/README.md

 ## Description

 For this week's challenge, we were assigned to build a weather dashboard application that will run in the browser and feature dynamically upated HTML and CSS.
+The Weather Dashboard will display the current weather for the selected city and display the forecast for the next five days.
+They will display climate information such as the temperature, humidity, wind speed, and the UV Index.

 ## Process used
 - Dynamically updated HTML & CSS